How to split a single flac album to separate files (and a funny story about sound quality)

 051bfcc1866c16a58a888a33bdc3360a96183fa9 01 - track01.wav 0842d6228eee86ec435f9741338e3903c9c84335 02 - track02.wav a218ff4c8f69c64bbe64665da5dd375932609b7f 03 - track03.wav 03bb5358b14952793329c1ad7a01d2208962f64b 04 - Track04.wav 9b7be776d85234e9c7501b3428f8542ee3379fd5 05 - track05.wav d7e348a556bdd5f7980deea3e767d100f67fd41a 06 - Track06.wav 870e02543747f275dfe3e1826367a0699728ff96 07 - track07.wav

-As you can see, there were no surprises.
-The resulting wav files under both procedures were identical.
+You can easily see that there were no surprises.
+The resulting .wav files under both procedures were identical.

 Now what about, two very popular windows programs that people use in order to split flacs?